 ExpressVPN has a stellar reputation for being a fast, friendly, and easy to use VPN.
 The company’s software is second to none, perfectly designed for one-click use across a variety of devices, including PCs, tablets, and smartphones.
 All of ExpressVPN’s excellent privacy feature are available no matter where you connect from, too.
 256-bit AES encryption keeps your data secure, a zero-logging policy ensures information stays private, and both kill switch and DNS leak protection features add extra privacy measures in case something goes wrong.

-ExpressVPN’s servers cover over 140 locations with 1,500 servers in 94 different countries.
+ExpressVPN’s expansive server network covers 3,000 nodes in 94 different countries.
 This casts a wide net for IP addresses anywhere you like.
 There are even a number of locations within Portugal for the fastest possible access.

 Speed and security are always at the top of the list when anyone searches for a good VPN.
 IPVanish hits the perfect balance between those features without sacrificing usability.
 You’ll stay safe with 256-bit AES encryption, DNS leak protection, and an automatic kill switch on all devices, including smartphones.
 You’ll also take advantage of the company’s a zero-logging policy on traffic for top notch invisibility.
 Best of all, you won’t lose a bit of speed while keeping your data safe.

-IPVanish operates a network of over 950 servers in 60 different countries, one of the largest in the industry.
+IPVanish operates a network of over 1,300 servers in 75 locations worldwide, more than enough options for accessing the free and open Internet.
 You’ll be able to grab an IP address from just about anywhere in the world, including the U.S., Canada, the UK, and Portugal!